martencassel/binaryrepo/README.md

 Build a tool from scratch, simmiliar or identical to tools like Artifactory or Nexus (binary repository manager)
 ## Problem

-Performance of package managers (docker, helm, or go and more) can be significantly improved by resuing previously fetched resources from the internet to a local central shared cache server.
+Performance of package managers (Docker, Helm, Go etc) can be significantly improved by reusing previously fetched resources from the internet to a shared cache server.

-A shared cache stores responses to be reused by more than one user.
-For example, multiple users may need to download the postgres:latest image from docker hub.
-By setting up a package cache server on the local network it may serve many users so that popular docker images are reused a number of times, reducing network traffic and latency.
+Binaryrepo is a shared cache server that store responses to be reused by more than one user.

-This project tries to implement a binary artifact manager server that can serve software packages such as Docker images, Helm charts or Go modules etc, either from a local storage or from remote sources (caching proxy).
+Multiple users may need to download a certain package from a repository on the internet.
-All binary packages are stored in a "single-instance-store" using a checksum scheme.
+By setting up a shared cache on the local network it may serve many users so that popular packages are resused a number of times, reducing network traffic and latency.
 ## Current state

 Binaryrepo is a server that serves a proxy cache for any docker registry that implements the Docker Registry v2 procotol.